 Field experiences are critical learning opportunities that provide the foundation for graduate students to become professionally-oriented and competent within their chosen field of study.
 Practicum, externship, and internship experiences are sequential and graded in complexity, beginning with closely supervised practice in basic skill areas and gradually progressing to greater independence and a broader diversity and complexity of skill application.
-The pre-doctoral internship is the culminating experience for students seeking the Ph.D. degree in Guidance and Psychological Services, School Psychology or the Psy.D. in School Psychology.
+The pre-doctoral internship is the culminating experience for students seeking the Psy.D. in School Psychology.
 A student enrolls in the internship after successful completion of all required coursework and pre-requisite fieldwork.